Welcome to the Computer Vision and Multimedia Lab website.GET IN TOUCH

 This dataset was originally created for DAFNE, an international challenge concerned with collecting outstanding contributions to the field of Anastylosis, whose submissions closed in July 2019.
 The goal was to develop tools enabling digital reconstruction of heavily damaged frescoes, supporting their restoration through the solution of the ‘puzzles’ formed by the remaining fragments, often mixed with spurious elements.

 The winners of the challenge presented their results and have been awarded during the 20th International Conference on Image Analysis and Processing (ICIAP 2019) held in Trento, Italy, from 9th to 13th September 2019.
+The proposed algorithms have been published, after a peer review, in a dedicated Virtual Special Issue of Pattern Recognition Letters on Digital Anastylosis of Frescoes challeNgE (DAFNE) (Elsevier journal).

 The dataset is now publicly available, but its use is restricted to research, education and non-commercial purposes.